flashrom/flashrom/doc/classic_cli_manpage.rst

         **IMPORTANT**:
         For verification you have to test an ERASE and/or WRITE operation, so make sure you only do that if you have proper means to recover from failure!

-**-z, --list-supported-wiki**
-        Same as ``--list-supported``, but outputs the supported hardware in MediaWiki syntax, so that it can be easily pasted into the `supported hardware wiki page <https://flashrom.org/Supported_hardware>`_.
-        Please note that MediaWiki output is not compiled in by default.

 **-p, --programmer <name>[:parameter[,parameter[,parameter]]]**